krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_basic_semantic_search.md

 This document details a multi-modular pipeline that takes in a text document and enables [`semantic search`](../../system/search_methods/semantic_search_method.md) on it.

-Semantic (a.k.a. vector) search involves an understanding of the intent and context behind natural language search queries to deliver more relevant and accurate results, improving user experience and information retrieval.
+Semantic (a.k.a. vector) search involves an understanding of the intent and context behind natural language search queries to deliver more relevant and flexible results.
 Its applications include enhancing search engines, recommendation systems, content discovery platforms, and personalized user interactions.

 The document is divided into the following sections: